 Lastly, there is a category of transition words called fuzzy signals that make your content sound unsure and less credible.
 These are words like “perhaps”, “maybe”, and “probably”.

-When to ignore the red/orange bullet point — Example: MINDBODY Online
+When to ignore the “transition word or phrase” bullet [Example: MINDBODY Online]

 - Yoast [transition word]: 13% of sentences contain a transition word/phrase, which isn’t enough to pass.